ess-dmsc-dram/winter-school-notebooks/README.md

 You will use McStas through Python to generate your data set, which you will then continue to work with in the later reduction exercises.
 There will be a backup dataset available in case you don't get through the entire McStas exercise notebook.

 ### Short versions of notebooks
-Due to the shorter avialble time for exercises, the McStas notebooks are available in shortened versions that remove the most time consuming questions.
-Choose this version of the notebooks unless you already have a bit of McStasScript experience.
+Due to the shorter available time for exercises, the notebooks have been shortened to focus on the most important parts.
+The slightly longer (full) versions can be found in the online docs of the original [summer school](https://ess-dmsc-dram.github.io/dmsc-school/intro.html).```

 ### Solutions
 Solutions can be found in the book [https://ess-dmsc-dram.github.io/winter-school/intro.html](https://ess-dmsc-dram.github.io/winter-school/intro.html)